Optimal Variable Clustering for High-Dimensional Matrix Valued Data: Introduction

 In the literature, clustering a data matrix is often known as biclustering \citep{hartigan1972direct,madeira2004biclustering}.
 Most of the existing biclustering methods can be classified into the following categories: (1) hierarchical approaches based on the dendrogram \citep{Dendro}; (2) extensions of K-means \citep{fraiman2020biclustering}; (3) the penalized likelihood approach \citep{sparseBC}; (4) convex clustering via fused lasso \citep{convexbiclustering}; and (5) clustering based on the singular value decomposition \citep{sill2011robust,lee2010biclustering}.
 In these existing works, the goal is to simultaneously cluster $n$ samples and $d$ features stacked as an $n\times d$ data matrix, whereas in our problem we are interested in clustering a $p\times q$ feature matrix.
-Since the features are often correlated, the $p\times q$ feature matrix induces a sophisticated but informative dependence structure that is not accounted for in the existing biclustering methods.
-Thus, these existing biclustering methods may not be appropriate in our setting.
+Since the features are often correlated, the $p\times q$ feature matrix induces a sophisticated but informative dependence structure that is not accounted for in the existing biclustering literature.
+When also considering that there are instances where the data lacks mean information completely as in the case of centered gene-tissue data, it is apparent that there is a gap between existing biclustering methods and methods needed in various applications.
 More recently, multiway clustering, also known as tensor clustering, is attracting increasing attention \citep{mankad2014biclustering,zhao2016identifying,TensorClustering,sun2019dynamic,wang2019three,wang2019multiway}.
 Since we observe $n$ i.i.d $p\times q$ feature matrices, we can view our data as a 3-way tensor with dimension $p\times q\times n$.
 The existing tensor clustering methods such as the tensor block model \citep{wang2019multiway,TensorClustering} aim to cluster each mode of the tensor from the mean model.
-While these approaches enjoy great success in many applications and can be adapted to our setting, they may not perform well when the dependence structure of the features is informative.
-There are several recent works on tensor clustering that utilize the dependence structure (\cite{deng2022tensor}, \cite{mai2022doubly}).
-However, these methods focus on clustering over the observations and not over the features (i.e., the rows and the columns of $X$).
+While these approaches enjoy great success in many applications and can be adapted to our setting, they may not perform well when the dependence structure of the features holds more information than the mean structure.
+There are also several recent works on tensor clustering that utilize some sort of dependence structure (\cite{deng2022tensor}, \cite{mai2022doubly}), but these methods focus on clustering over the observations and not over the features (i.e., the rows and the columns of $X$) and thus is not directly applicable to our setting.